SSG-DRD-IOT/intel_retail_workshop/IWB/SamplePluginDevelopment.md

 ```

 #### Defining plugin properties
-In the method ```public void SimpleToastPlugin()```, define the Plugin information , define the plugin UI and create UI elements.
-These properties are to display the details about the plugin such as name of the plugin, description about it, image for the plugin icon and other such details about the plugin.
+In the method ```public void SimpleToastPlugin()```, define the plugin information, define the plugin UI and create UI elements.
+These properties are to display the details about the plugin like name of the plugin, description, image for the plugin icon and other details about the plugin.

 - Replace #TODO: Defining plugin properties
 - Paste the following lines